Gheorghe Craioveanu: Post-retirement

 After retiring, Craioveanu settled in Getafe (the city of his last club) in Madrid's metropolitan area.
-During the local elections of 2007 he won a sports adviser seat on the local council, running as an independent with backing from the People's Party, a significant event as this was the first suffrage during which Romanian citizens were eligible in other European Union counties, following Romania's European integration.
+During the local elections of 2007 he won a sports adviser seat on the local council, running as an independent with backing from the People's Party, a significant event as this was the first suffrage during which Romanian citizens were eligible in other European Union countries, following Romania's European integration.
 On 16 June 2007, as a result of a local alliance between the Spanish Socialist Workers' Party and Izquierda Unida, which took away PP's control over the Sports Adviser seat, Craioveanu convened with the PP not to hold a political office, and resigned from the council.
 He also worked as a co-presenter in La Sexta's football programme Minuto y Resultado, and a radio commentator on Onda Cero.

 Between 2013 and 2023, Craioveanu was the image director of Universitatea Craiova.

 Personal life

-After his first marriage ended in divorce, Craioveanu remarried with a Spanish woman named Gemma, and eventually fathered two children, one from each union.
+Craioveanu has a son, Codruț, from his first marriage, which ended in divorce, and later remarried a Spanish woman named Gemma, with whom he has two children.
 His son, Alejandro, played youth football for Castellón de la Plana-based CD Drac as well as Villarreal.

-In 2025, he was named Honorary Citizen of Slatina.
+In 2025, Craioveanu was named Honorary Citizen of Slatina.